Udemy vs Pluralsight: Comparison Review for Instructors & Students (2023)

 Course content type:

-Couse content can be anything & can be uploaded as videos, PDFs, audio files, infographics, and Google Docs.
+Course content can be anything & can be uploaded as videos, PDFs, audio files, infographics, and Google Docs.
 Both Udemy & Pluralsight are very flexible when it comes to this.
-Although it is advised to upload as videos if you want more revenue from Udemy.
+However, you are advised to upload videos if you want more revenue from Udemy.

 Course access:

 Courses are accessible on all internet using devices.
 You won’t have to worry about missing out on any particular device market.
-Both Udemy & Pluralsight comes with iOS & Android apps.
+Both Udemy & Pluralsight come with iOS & Android apps.

 Certification: